newhinton/round-sync-documentation/src/FAQ.md

 Anyway, you can see [here](./usage/config.md) how you can manually edit a configuration.

 ## Can i edit a remote?
-No. This is currently not supported.
-However, you can edit a remote with a pc of your choice.
-For that, please refer to [this section about configuration.](./usage/config.md)
+Yes!
+The ability to edit a remote was added with the dynamic config provider.
+You can now choose to edit a remote via the three-dot-menu in the remote list.
+However, you cannot rename a remote for techical reasons.

 ## Can you implement X?